-Areatha Clark is the Deputy Executive Director and Chief of Workforce Development at Santee-Lynches Regional Council of Governments (SLRCOG).
+Areatha Clark is the Deputy Executive Director and Workforce Development Director at Santee-Lynches Regional Council of Governments (SLRCOG).

 She has served at the Santee-Lynches COG since May 1993 and has served in various capacities prior to assuming the role of Workforce Development Director in 2013.

 Additionally, Clark became the Local Equal Opportunity (EO) Officer for the Santee-Lynches Local Workforce Development Area in 2017.
 This position also serves as local liaison to the State WIOA EO Office and ensures equal opportunity and non-discrimination practices/policies are implemented for all customers served through SC Works and Youth programs operated under WIOA.

 Furthermore, Clark became the Deputy Executive Director for the Santee-Lynches COG in November of 2019.
 In this role, Clark helps to facilitate the strategic vision and implementation of all assistance provided to the four-county region, consisting of Clarendon, Kershaw, Lee and Sumter Counties in South Carolina and all of the associated municipalities.
 She also helps to provide oversight of all staff.

 Prior to coming to Santee-Lynches Regional COG, Clark worked in the Graduate Studies Department of the University of South Carolina – Sumter for 1 year after graduating from college.